School Science Lessons

 Its weight is exactly the force required to keep the ship in orbit.

-In a reference system attached to the ship, everything inside the ship is weightless.
+In a reference system attached to the ship, everything inside the ship

 With a slight push against one wall of the cabin a man can propel himself towards the opposite wall.